christian-brindley/custom-nodes/README.md

 ### Step 3: Configure the node

 Update `node-config.json` with the basic configuration.
-Update the following properties.
+Update the following properties:

-- `displayName`
+- `displayName` - The name shown in the journey designer
-- `description`
+- `description` - A description for the node
-- `properties`
+- `properties` - The node's configurable properties

-This node will display a message via a text callback.
-Configuration properties for the node include:

-- The fixed message text to display
-- The message level: Info, Warning or Error.
+Leave all other properties as their defaults.

+Example `node-config.json`:

 ```
 {